magomimmo/modern-cljs/doc/tutorial-22.md

 expected.
 While waiting for the bug to be fixed, those bad interactions slow down our workflow.
 So, take your time.

-The complete workflow, depending from the resources of your development computer, can take minutes, because we defined three testing builds and they are all recompiled each time you change a unit test in the `syntax.cljx` source file.
+The complete workflow, depending on the resources of your development computer, can take minutes, because we defined three testing builds and they are all recompiled each time you change a unit test in the `syntax.cljx` source file.

 > NOTE 4: If you are in hurry I suggest you to comment out the
 > `simple`, the `advanced` builds and the corresponding test commands
 > from the `:dev` profile.
-When you have done with the unit tests and
+When you have done with the unit tests you can
-> the almost you can uncomment them back.
+> uncomment them back.

 * In *Terminal 1*: issue the `lein do clean, cljx auto` command.
 It will clean everything and write the `clj` and `cljs` files each time you save a new version of the `syntax_test.cljx` file;
 * In *Terminal 2*: issue the `lein cljsbuild auto whitespace` command.
-It will recompile every build each time a `cljs` file will be rewrite by the `cljx` plugin;
+It will recompile every build each time a `cljs` file will be rewritten by the `cljx` plugin;
 * In *Terminal 3*: issue the `lein test` command.
 Here is were something does not work as it should, because the command returns after having executed the `clj` failing tests and does not go on by executing the `cljs` tests;
 * In *Terminal 3*: issue the `lein cljsbuild test whitespace` command.
-It executed the `cljs` tests for the `whitespace` build only.
+It executes the `cljs` tests for the `whitespace` build only.

 Following is the trace of the above commands.